Credit hours: 44 - 50

 offering them a wide range of research experience from assisting faculty

-researchers to completing their own independent research projects.
+researchers to completing their own independent research projects and/or thesis.
 The program consists of a rigorous combination of classroom and research experiences.
-In addition to their course requirements, students complete a supervised clinical/research internship of at least 240 hours.
-The program provides limited clinical training and does not lead to licensure at the Master’s level.
-Students have the option of enhancing their content knowledge in autism, cultural diversity, applied behavior analysis, or neuropsychological assessment by completing a program certificate in one of these areas.
+The program provides limited clinical training and does not lead to licensure to practice at the Master’s level.
+Students have the option of enhancing their content knowledge and skills by completing a concentration in:

 We accept 8-10 students each year, resulting in small class sizes and many opportunities for students to collaborate with faculty on research projects.

 The majority of our students are funded by an assistantship, which covers most of their tuition and fees and provides a stipend.

 Our graduate faculty welcome the opportunity to conduct research with students and we recommend that all students get involved in research projects.
 Often our graduate assistants are assigned to work on faculty research projects, but any student can work with the professors.
 For more information, see the faculty research interests page.